RedHatSatellite/satellite-ansible-compilation/README.md

 ### Note: This collection is not officially supported by Red Hat.

 Ansible Roles, Playbooks (and Tower Configuration metadata) for installing, configuring and interacting with the Red Hat Satellite.
-The roles will be created using [foreman-ansible-modules] where possible(https://github.com/theforeman/foreman-ansible-modules) (FAM).
+The roles will be created using [foreman-ansible-modules] (https://github.com/theforeman/foreman-ansible-modules) (FAM) where possible.

 # Contribution Guidelines